-When arriving at a potential shelter, boarding your pet maybe required.
-Having papers, proof of recent vaccinations, photos of your pet and proof of ownership, in a water-sealed container will eliminate much hassle in boarding a pet at a shelter.
-Also have ID tags and vaccination tags on your pets’ collar.
+When arriving at a potential shelter, boarding your pet may be required.
+Having papers, proof of recent vaccinations, photos of your pet, and proof of ownership, in a water-sealed container will eliminate many hassles in boarding a pet at a shelter.
+Also, have ID tags and vaccination tags on your pet’s collars.

 For more convenient mobility, always have a supply of leashes and pet carriers handy.
 These will be a big help in your pets’ safety or prevent them from running into harmful conditions.

 Finally, always have your pets’ favorite toys and items which will help calm them down.
-Anything to take the stress off your pets during a frightening time, can take stress off you.
-Thinking ahead of the storm season is also a way to take pressure off when the wind starts whipping.
+Anything to take the stress off your pets during a frightening time can take the stress off you.
+Thinking ahead, before a storm strikes, is also a way to take pressure off when the wind starts whipping.

-Having your pet microchipped is important, simply because your chances of being reunited with a lost pet goes up twofold if they can be scanned and identified.
+Having your pet microchipped is important, simply because your chances of being reunited with a lost pet go up twofold if they can be scanned and identified.

-Adding stickers to your windows allows rescuers know there are animals which live there.
+Adding stickers to your windows allows rescuers to know there are animals that live there.

 Not all pets are dogs or cats.
-For birds, they should have a secure cage.
-A blanket over the cage may help reduce the stress of travelling.
-Also a spray bottle to moisten your bird’s feathers in warm weather will be needed.
+Birds should have a secure cage with a blanket over it to help reduce the stress of traveling.
+Also, a spray bottle to moisten your bird’s feathers in warm weather will be needed.
 Be sure to have plenty of liners for the cage and a perch for the bird to grasp.